We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 - Does my product meet a clear need?

-- Is there a market for my product or service?
+- Is there a customer base for my product or service?

 To help you answer these questions honestly, it’s always worth reaching out to others in your field — people who may be experts in your industry, or have been in your shoes before.